Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Promotion Committee

-Cases of Pharmaceutical Association Code of Practice Violation Actions
+JPMA Code of Practice Violation Cases

 Promotion Committee

-Next, regarding the theme for FY2020, he explained that "Trust," which was highly evaluated by the member companies in the survey, would continue as the theme for FY2020, and that the subtitle would be "What is required of you now? ~He explained that the subtitle of the theme was "What is required of you now?
+Next, regarding the theme for FY2020, he explained that "Trust," which was highly rated by member companies in the survey, would continue as the theme for FY2020, and that the subtitle would be "What is required of you now? ~He explained that the subtitle of the theme was "What is required of you now?

-As background to the theme, he explained that in October 2019, the Guidelines for Provision of Marketing Information on Ethical Drugs will be fully applied, and in December 2019, the revised Pharmaceuticals and Medical Devices Act will be promulgated, which requires pharmaceutical companies to further improve their legal compliance systems.
+As background to the theme, he explained that in October 2019, the Guidelines for Provision of Marketing Information on Ethical Drugs will be fully applied, and in December 2019, the revised Pharmaceuticals and Medical Devices Law will be promulgated, which requires pharmaceutical companies to further improve their legal compliance systems.
 In addition, in December, the revised Pharmaceuticals and Medical Devices Law was promulgated, which requires pharmaceutical companies to further improve their legal compliance systems.
-He also requested that, as a life-related company, each department and workplace, based on the Pharmaceutical Manufacturers Association Code of Practice, establish its own specific items for proper corporate activities and conduct inspections to ensure thoroughness, in order to continue to earn the trust of society.
+He also requested that, as a life-related company, each department and workplace, based on the JPMA Code of Practice, establish its own specific items for proper corporate activities and conduct inspections to ensure thoroughness, in order to continue to earn the trust of society.

 Kenta Suzuki Practice Committee Member